Fish Tank pH Levels (An easy guide for fishkeepers)

 If you have an overgrowth of plants, try removing some of them.
 Just a slight reduction of plants will help lower the oxygen content in the water, making room for some acidic carbon dioxide to lower the pH level.

 Finding the right balance will make your tank look good, are essential to the diet of many fish species, and provide a good balance between oxygen and carbon dioxide.

-Live plants are great for aquariums, and with regular care and cleaning, they will help with many natural functions within the tank, leading to a healthy, oxygen-rich, bioactive environment.
+Live plants are great for aquariums and, with regular care and cleaning, will help with many natural functions within the tank, leading to a healthy, oxygen-rich, bioactive environment.